AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/05-gitlab-ci.md

 > ~~~
 > {: .source}
 >
-> When your container builds successfully, you can `exec` into it and poke around to make sure it's set up exactly as you want, and that you can successfully run the executable you built:
+> When your image builds successfully, you can start a new container and poke around to make sure it's set up exactly as you want, and that you can successfully run the executable you built:
 > ~~~
-> docker run -it --rm vhbb_test bash
+> docker run -it --rm -v /path/to/local/DAOD/file:/data vhbb_test bash
+> ~~~
+> {: .source}
+> Once you are inside the container:
+> ~~~
+> source ~/release-setup.sh
+> source x86_64-centos7-gcc8-opt/setup.sh
+> ./x86_64-centos7-gcc8-opt/bin/AnalysisPayload /data/DAOD_EXOT27.17882744._000026.pool.root.1
 > ~~~
 > {: .source}
 {: .callout}